zanna-37/hass-swipe-navigation/README.md

 * Configuration is done in the root of your lovelace configuration.
 * If you just want to use the default config values you don't need to add a config at all.
-* Don't just copy the example, it won't fit your needs.
-Build your own using the config options.

 **Config Options:**<br>